MLeidel/GptGUI/README.md

 #### For Windows:
 Set a Windows _system environment variable_ to add your OpenAI KEY.
 To do this go to the start menu and begin typing "advanced system settings".
-The System Properties dialog will appear.
+The _System Properties_ dialog will appear.
 Next click the "Environment Variables" button.
 Then click "New".
 Now enter __GPTKEY__ for _variable_ name and then your API Key for _value_.
+Done.

 ![Windows System Properties](images/envvar.png "Environment Variables on Windows System")